Belgian minehunter Crocus

-Crocus (M917) is a Tripartite-class minehunter of the Belgian Naval Component, launched on 3 September 1986 at the Mercantile-Belyard shipyard in Rupelmonde and completed on 5 February 1987.
+Crocus (M917) is a Tripartite-class minehunter of the Belgian Navy, launched on 3 September 1986 at the Mercantile-Belyard shipyard in Rupelmonde and completed on 5 February 1987.
 The patronage of Crocus was accepted by the city of Genk.
 It was the third of the Belgian Tripartite-class minehunters.

+In September 2025 Belgium decided that it will donate Crocus to Bulgarian Navy, along with Belgium's three other remaining Tripartite-class minehunters (Bellis, Lobelia, and Primula).